 IPOs, Human Capital, and Labor Reallocation

-We examine the human capital of IPO-filing firms and how going public affects their labor force.
-IPO-filing firms have high average wages and limited industrial diversification.
-Moreover, we document that a successful IPO increases departures of high-skilled employees to startups and diversification though employment growth in non-core industries.
-While IPOs do not significantly affect earnings growth of pre-IPO workers, post-IPO hires receive larger earnings increases upon joining.
-These results are most consistent with agency mechanisms associated with the transition to public ownership.
-Overall, going public has significant implications for the firms’ overall labor force, the firm, and labor reallocation.
+How does access to public equity markets aﬀect real outcomes?
+We examine the human capital of IPO-ﬁling ﬁrms and how going public aﬀects their labor force.
+While IPO-ﬁling ﬁrms have high average wages and limited industrial diversiﬁcation, a success-ful IPO increases departures of high-wage employees to startups and triggers industrial diversiﬁcation through employment growth in non-core industries.
+Surprisingly, IPOs do not signiﬁcantly aﬀect earnings growth of pre-IPO workers.
+Instead, post-IPO hires receive larger earnings increases upon joining.
+Overall, going public has signiﬁcant implications for the workers, the ﬁrm, and labor reallocation across ﬁrms.

 Keywords: IPO, human capital, labor, labor and finance, labor reallocation, entrepreneurship, wages, employment, labor demand, change in firm ownership structure, agency cost, financial constraints